7imbrook/furry-computing-machine/README.md

-furry-computing-machine
+Furry-Computing-Machine
 =======================

 A GIT based blogging adventure!
+Why be good at the internet when your good at git!